fmorriso/PromiseExample/README.md

 1. If using WebStorm, open the index.html page and click one of the built-in browser icons in the upper-right corner to launch it.

 1. Click the Test button.

+1. A list of user names should appear on the page as an unordered list.